 A risk-focused handbook.
 A core message coming through from the STAR II data is that SMEs face a methodological challenge with the GDPR in the sense that they understand it conceptually but less so how it applies to their specific context.
 A handbook focused on how SMEs would conduct risk assessments and the technical and operational measures these might lead to may be of special benefit.

 ‘Selling’ the GDPR handbook.
 This handbook might be ideologically driven, emphasising the key messages behind the GDPR which a compliant SME could market to their clients.
 This could include the messages of consumer trust, efficiency, sustainability and data security.
-It could also include strategies to demonstrate compliance to the public (and not just the DPA), for example, the identification of a DPO, signing up to a sector Code of Conduct, or appointing a Data Champion.
+It could also include strategies to demonstrate compliance to the public (and not just the DPA), for example, the identification of a DPO, signing up to a sector Code of Conduct, or appointing a Personal Data Protection Champion.

 Myth-busting handbook.
 This possibility emerged more concretely from Deliverable 2.2 but it could include the points identified by some DPAs that the GDPR need not always be difficult or burdensome.